 One of my favorite scenes from the show, Scandal, is when the audience first learns who Olivia’s father is.
 He scolds her for her behavior that has gotten her into a scandal of her own.
 Then he reminds her of one of the lessons he drilled into her as a child.
 “How many times have I told you…you have to be what?”
-After her father yells, “What!!?”
-Olivia finally responds.
+After her father yells for her to answer, Olivia finally responds.
 “Twice as good”

 Most young, Black, children have heard their parents say this line.
 “You have to be twice as good, to get half of what they have.”
 I heard it from my mother and grandfather.
 I never doubted the validity of the statement, but the reality of its truth is only now resonating.